raktims2210-dev/representation-economy/README.md

 - Enterprise AI Governance
 - Representation Fragmentation
 - Enterprise AI Failure Modes
+- Institutional AI Architecture
 - Machine-Legible Reality
-- Institutional AI Architecture
+- Governable Execution Systems

-These visuals are designed to make complex enterprise AI concepts understandable, reusable, and discussable across technical, business, governance, and academic audiences.
+The goal is to make complex enterprise AI concepts:
+- understandable
+- discussable
+- reusable
+- governable
+- and institutionally actionable.

 ---

+# Research Direction

+This repository is intended to evolve into:
+- a canonical conceptual framework
+- a long-term research initiative
+- a governance vocabulary for enterprise AI
+- and a practical architecture model for governable intelligent systems.

+Future areas include:
+- representation quality metrics
+- enterprise AI maturity models
+- AI governance protocols
+- representation risk measurement
+- institutional trust architectures
+- autonomy allocation frameworks
+- and field evidence systems for enterprise AI.

+---

-## License
+# License

 This work is licensed under:

-**Creative Commons Attribution 4.0 International (CC BY 4.0)**
+## Creative Commons Attribution 4.0 International (CC BY 4.0)

 You are free to:
 - share